 MS Education, Pace University (cum laude); BS, Communications Arts, Oral Roberts University

 Chieh studied filmmaking at the School of Visual Arts and the New School, and fine arts at Georgetown University, the Arts Students League, and the National Academy School.
-She also participated in the Applied Arts program at the Fiber Crafts Studio.
+She also completed the Applied Arts program at the Fiber Craft Studio.
 Chieh attended the Culinary Academy of Long Island and was a four-star chef in New York City.
 She taught film editing at the New York Film Academy and has also taught at the Rudolf Steiner School in Manhattan and in New York City public middle schools, as a New York City Teaching Fellow.
 A working artist, she has also led parent handwork workshops at the Rudolf Steiner School.
 Her daughter attends Green Meadow.

 LOWER SCHOOL HANDWORK

 BFA, Illustration, Minor in Art History, Manhattanville College; Certificate in Waldorf Education, Sunbridge Institute

 Dania attended the Rudolf Steiner School in NYC from Grades K-12.
 After receiving a BFA from Manhattanville College, she moved to sunny Florida and began a career in education.
 Dania taught art for grades K-12 over the next six years, while completing coursework in general education at the local community college.
 Then Dania welcomed her son, Elijah, into the world and continued to work with children through after-school tutoring and summer camps.